Neurosurgical Oncology Fellowship

 Neurosurgery clinical faculty members are widely recognized for their expertise in primary and metastatic brain tumor surgery, pituitary adenoma surgery, cranial base surgery, spinal reconstructive surgery, surgical procedures for pain management, pediatric neurosurgery and stereotactic surgery.
-The department performs over 1500 brain and spine surgeries each year.
+The department performs over 1,900 brain, spine and skull base surgeries each year.

 Our unique surgical expertise allows us to offer fellows exposure to all aspects of neurosurgical oncology, including:

 - The surgery of primary and metastatic brain tumors